CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 diamond : (p : x ≡ y) (q : y ≡ z) → Square p q p q
 ```

-To construct this via an `hcomp`{.Agda}, we need to cook up a cube
+To construct this via `hcomp`{.Agda}, we need to cook up a cube (using
-(using an extra dimension `k`) with this square as the top face, and
+our third dimension `k`) with this square as the top face, and where
-where we know fillers for all the remaining sides.
+we know fillers for all the remaining sides.

                           q
                 y - - - - - - - - > z